MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

   order: 340
 ---

 In this tutorial you will learn to work with Live Updates / real-time data in MapsIndoors.
-It is recommended that you read the [Live Data Introduction](/android/v3/live-data) before continuing.
+It is recommended that you read the [Live Data Introduction](/android/v3/live-data/) before continuing.

-We will create a simple activity displaying a map that shows some dynamic changes that are initiated from Live Data sources known by MapsIndoors.
+We will create a simple activity displaying a map showing dynamic changes initiated from Live Data sources known by MapsIndoors.
 If you do not have a Live Data integration in place for your MapsIndoors project, you can use API key `2ae7d137162642618b5ce555` for demo and test purposes.
 The test data are of the Occupancy Domain Type and the Position Domain Type.

-Start by creating an activity that has a google map view and a mapcontrol initiated.
+Start by creating an activity that has a Google Maps map view and a `MapControl` initiated.

-Add buttons to the view for toggling subscriptions, one button for Live Position Updates and one for Live Occupancy Updates.
+Add buttons to the view for toggling subscriptions, one button for Live Position Updates, and one for Live Occupancy Updates.

 ```xml
 <RelativeLayout